 The original version of the recipe was created by my friend Val, who used Cinnamon Toast Crunch cereal to make a crunchy, cinnamon-y crust for boxed brownies.
 The crunchy crust really takes boxed brownies to a whole new level!
 What I do differently is line the pan with foil and chill the brownies so that I can make a nice, clean, cut.
 I also use slightly more chocolate chips and cinnamon.
 And finally, I always use a metal pan, but I suppose you could use glass.
-If you use glass, you might want to bake at 325 degrees F. instead of 350 for a bit longer (glass = slower plus lower).
+If you make your Cinco de Mayo Brownies in a glass pan, you might want to bake at 325 degrees F. instead of 350 for a bit longer (glass = slower plus lower).

 - 1 tablespoon corn syrup